soos-io/kb-docs/SCA/Jenkins-Plugin.md

 ## Prerequisites
 - You need to have a [SOOS account.](https://app.soos.io/register)
 - You need to have a Jenkins project.
-- Have installed the latest version of the [SOOS SCA Plugin](https://plugins.jenkins.io/soos-sca/)
+- Install the latest version of the [SOOS SCA Plugin](https://plugins.jenkins.io/soos-sca/)
-- Have JDK 11 configured on your Jenkins agent.
+- JDK 11 configured on your Jenkins agent.
-- Have Node 18.18.2 or Higher - [Download Node.js](https://nodejs.org/en/download) configured on your Jenkins agent.
+- Node 20 LTS or higher - [Download Node.js](https://nodejs.org/en/download) configured on your Jenkins agent.

 ## Steps